twomas/hopensourcegateway/README.md

 # hopensourcegateway

+This can also be done with Windows Subsystem for Linux!<br>
+See screenshots below.

 A demo of storing positions from your Husqvarna automower with gps.
 View plots in Google maps via web server.
 This demo has dependency to https://github.com/chrisz/pyhusmow.